ultimate271/notes/book/Dragon/The Dragon and the King.md

 And with that he ran off.

+## The people were happy at the kings reaction, and begin making preperation for the dragon
 The townspeople were much overjoyed by this reaction, and started making arrangements at once for the dragon to begin rule at once.
 They went back to the dragon, and told him of everything that went on, how the king was very excited of the plan, and of how they would introduce him at once to his duties as king.

+## The dragon stops them, saying that he will lead in his own way
 To this, the dragon said, "Pah, I care not for your training.
 Look to whom you speak!
 I have ruled many other nations before, and yours will be no different.
 It will be in my way that I will lead you to greatness.
 I will acquaint myself with your ways myself, and lead you how best I see fit."

+## The towns people, a little peeved at this, still submit to the dragon, and they feast and are glad
 And the townspeople, in this moment, simply looked at eachother and shrugged.
 After all, who were they to question the intent of the dragon?
 So they each went to themselves, and went to their wives and families, and that evening they gathered together in great feasting and merryment, and they were glad.

+# What happened in the following years, the people begin to realize this is a tyranicy
+## After many years, the people begin to realize the tyranicy of the dragon
 Many years went by.
 At first, the people were excited by the role the dragon took in their leadership, but quickly they began to realize the tyranical nature of the dragon.
 The dragon ruled by force and coercion of fear.
 The